MANOJSEQ/UK-Housing-Market-Analytics/README.md

 A property investment company wants to better understand housing market trends across the UK.

-The objective is to identify property market patterns, understand transaction activity, compare property types, and prepare the data for further business intelligence reporting and dashboard development.
+The objective is to identify property market patterns, understand transaction activity, compare property types, analyse regional differences, and prepare the data for future business intelligence reporting.

 ---